villares/python-in-a-visual-context/Processing-Python-py5/simultaneous_keys.md

 Did you see a `65535` in the middle of the keys?

 It means that a`CODED` key has been pressed, like `SHIFT`, for example.
 We need to remember that some keys are labelled slightly differently, the so-called *coded* keys.
-When `key == CODED` you need to use the `key_code` variable to find out which key was pressed (or released), usually by comparing it with a numeric constant like the one here:
+When `key == CODED` you need to use the `key_code` variable to find out which key was pressed (or released), usually by comparing it with a numeric constant like these:

 `UP DOWN LEFT RIGHT ALT CONTROL SHIFT`